-The stable outlook reflects our stable outlook on the Massachusetts GO rating, and our view of MBTA's ability to issue future additional parity bonds under its senior- and subordinate-lien ABTs based on the size of guaranteed state base revenue, which is larger than directly pledged sales taxes.
+The stable outlook reflects our view of MBTA's ability to issue future additional parity bonds under its senior- and subordinate-lien ABTs based on the size of state base revenue, which is larger than directly pledged sales taxes, and the credit quality of the state base revenue as reflected in the Massachusetts GO rating.
 Should we lower our GO rating or revise our outlook on the commonwealth, we could potentially lower our ratings on the MBTA sales tax bonds and the TIFIA/RRIF loans.
-However, should we revise our outlook on Massachusetts to positive, or if we believe the creditworthiness of MBTA's SACP strengthens enough so that it is higher than the pledge of the state base amount, which we do not expect over our two-year outlook horizon, we could potentially revise our outlook on the senior and subordinate sales tax bonds to positive.
+However, should we revise our outlook on Massachusetts to positive, or if we believe the creditworthiness of MBTA's direct sales tax pledge strengthens enough so that it is higher than the pledge of the state base amount, we could potentially revise our outlook on the senior and subordinate sales tax bonds to positive.
 Although future refundings on senior sales tax bonds into subordinate-lien debt could raise the debt service coverage differential between senior and subordinate debt, we would be unlikely to raise the senior-lien bond rating or revise the outlook alone because the senior bonds will have the same ABT as the subordinate-lien bonds and the credit quality of the pledged base revenue amount is linked to the state GO rating.

-Our outlook also assumes adequate debt service coverage by the guaranteed base amount.
-A debt structure that included a significant amount of variable-rate or short-term debt in a rising interest rate environment that could put 1x debt service coverage by the guaranteed base amount at risk, or posed other contingent risks, could also result in our lowering the rating or revising the outlook to negative.
+Our outlook also assumes consistently strong debt service coverage over our two-year outlook horizon, despite capital pressures.
+Significant additional debt leverage that lowered debt service coverage closer to the 1.5x sales tax coverage test portion of the ABT, or a debt structure that included a significant amount of variable-rate or short-term debt in a rising interest rate environment, could also result in our lowering the rating or revising the outlook to negative.